 If you’re an established company with a significant customer base and stable growth month on month, this isn’t an issue.
 But if you’re a new company with substantial new customers each month, this can lead to a strange interpretation where you can lose more customers per month, but your rate will get better.

-Here is an example from the Shopify post illustrating the shortcomings of the Simple Way:
+Here is an example illustrating the shortcomings of the Simple Way:

 To calculate churn rate, begin with the number of customers at the beginning of August (10,000).
 In this example you lose 500 (5%) of these customers, but acquire 5,000 new customers throughout the month, of which 125 (2.5%) churn out.
 This gives you a churn rate of 6.25% for August.

 You're then starting September with 14,375 customers.
 You see exactly the same behavior this month, with 5% (719) of existing users churning, 5,000 new customers joining, and 2.5% (125) of those customers churning.
 Your simple churn rate for September comes in as 5.87%.